11 Software QA Best Practices for Excellent Apps

 You’ll also need a design team to materialize all your thoughts.
 Don’t try to skip the design process, otherwise there is a good chance that people will get lost while developing your app.
 Of course, there’s an extra cost for this stage, but believe me: it is worth it.

-There is another reason for having a good design for the MVP: you’ll be able to get user feedback even prior to start the development, since many companies work with prototyped design as a standard.
+There is another reason for having a good design for the MVP: you’ll be able to get user feedback even prior to starting the development since many companies work with prototyped design as a standard.
 Yes – design MVP!

-I recommend partnering with designers that work close to developers and understands both worlds, so they will be creative to design something that looks nice, but also simple to develop.
+I recommend partnering with designers who work close with developers and understand both worlds, so they will be creative to design something that looks nice, but also simple to develop.

 Full-Stack Engineering